Last updated on October 21st, 2020 at 11:26 pm

 - Seth Godin: We need to go out in the world and do something different.
-The world is bigger than any of us could have ever imagined, and we shouldn’t let what dictated success for past generations dictate what will do well for us in the future
+The world is bigger than any of us could have ever imagined, and we shouldn’t let what dictated success for past generations dictate what will do well for us in the future.

 - Charles Duhigg: We are creatures of habit, and there are behaviours we subconsciously show when we’re signalling something.
-For example, there’s certain products a woman would be more likely to buy if they’re pregnant — even if they don’t know it yet.
+For example, there are certain products a woman would be more likely to buy if they’re pregnant — even if they don’t know it yet.
 Knowing these tell-tale signs can make us better communicators — but only if we use them for good purposes.

 - Biz Stone: It’s impossible to tell which moments will have the most significant impacts on our lives when we’re living them — but never overlook a thought, idea or opportunity, because even if it’s something you don’t particularly care about right now, even the smallest details can truly redefine your existence!

 If lessons like these are up your alley, I definitely suggest finding your way to the next instalment in The Art Of… series — The Art of Small Business presented by Visa on Monday, October 21, 2013, at Toronto’s Metro Toronto Convention Centre.

 Challenge Your Thinking

 A new series in The Art Of‘s library, The Art of Small Business is a speaker session focused on the ideas and advice you need to knock it out of the park in the world of small business.

 While I’ve yet to join the ranks of bloggers who’re also business owners, I’ve thought about it.
 As an idea guy, I often think about all the things I could do with unlimited time and resources.
 I’m convinced there’s enough in the world for everyone to have a share of whatever they desire, but to get to that point, we need better knowledge, ideas and strategies to convert us from corporate fodder to the minds we need.